jameswong2003/WeatherPlanner/README.md

-# CS411 Project
+# Weather Planner

-By: Derek Roberts, James Wong, Kevin Wu
+By: James Wong, Kevin Wu, Derek Roberts

 ## Overview

 This repository contains the code for our CS411 project.
 We created a Calendar Activity Planner!
+The Calendar includes api calls to the weather as well as interactive calendar that is expandable.
+THis allows the user to plan events, location, and timing based on the weather for that specific day!

 ## Demo Video